St. Louis Public Schools K-12 Online Learning Program (EDMENTUM)

 St. Louis Public Schools is not required to provide students access or fund courses beyond the equivalent of those courses needed to obtain full-time enrollment.
 In addition, SLPS is not responsible for technology associated with the program.
 SLPS will provide supervision for students enrolled in site-based SLPS facilities but does not provide supervision for students enrolled in virtual courses offsite.

-The St. Louis Public Schools Virtual School provided a convenient and flexible way to address student needs in the areas credit recovery, alternative education, homebound, special education, scheduling conflicts, courses not offered by St. Louis Public Schools and students not currently served by SLPS.
-Full time Virtual students and parents are required to participate in 1-3 face to face meetings each week with the Virtual School teachers at the SLPS Virtual School Learning Centers.
-Part-time Virtual High School students are required to attend the designated computer lab after school in their home high school a minimum of 4 hours per week.
+The St. Louis Public Schools Online Learning Program provided a convenient and flexible way to address student needs in the areas credit recovery, alternative education, homebound, special education, scheduling conflicts, courses not offered by St. Louis Public Schools and students not currently served by SLPS.
+Full time online students and parents are required to participate in 1-3 face to face meetings each week with the Online Learning teachers at the SLPS Online Learning Centers.
+Part-time Online High School students are required to attend the designated computer lab after school in their home high school a minimum of 4 hours per week.
 Parents are required to attend 2 parent meetings per semester.
 Parent workshops are conducted bi-monthly.For more information, please contact virtual school via email at: firstname.lastname@example.org Phone 314-345-4424 or email@example.com Phone 314-345-4470Purpose:

 - To address the needs of families currently served by SLPS.